Craft stores, thrift stores, online and around the house are just a few places to find wood for pyrography

 Have you found yourself wondering about the options and where to find wood for your pyrography projects?
 Me too!

 That’s why I thought you’d like to learn where to find wood for pyrography and see creative ways to embellish everyday items with wood burning, some of which you may already have in your home, and others you may not have thought of.

-You can learn the basics of pyrography and other fun wood burning projects in one of my online workshops
+You can learn the basics of pyrography and other fun wood burning projects with one of my Burn Boxes, and online or in-person workshops